aigarius/static_blog/blog/2026/08/22/ai-vote.md

   and local AI tools.
 Possibly a preference for open-weight models with a clear path forward to preferring truly free AI models, when such a category of products could be clearly delineated and established.

-* Proposal C - Action: reject AI-assisted contributions at Code of Conduct level.
+* Proposal C(3) - Action: reject AI-assisted contributions at Code of Conduct level.
 Claims all the world's evils come from LLMs and that "Ethical and safe use of this technology is almost impossible".
 Goes as far as banning any use of LLMs even in Debian mailing list emails and Debian Planet blog posts - if you do, it's a CoC violation and may result in exclusion from the project.
 Additionally *mandates* the disclosure of the usage ... presumably